Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 What a fantastic work of art.
 For its symbolism, for the elegance of its execution, for the magic of the place at sunset, for how much it has inspired artists from all over the world...

-You will always find people in front of it or throwing coins into the water, following the tradition that says that throwing a coin will bring you back to Rome in the future, two coins will bring you an Italian love and three coins a marriage (or a divorce).
+You will always find people in front of it or throwing coins into the water, following the tradition that says that throwing one coin will bring you back to Rome in the future, two coins will bring you an Italian love and three coins will bring you a marriage (or a divorce).
 But you have to do it right: you have to throw the coin with your right hand over your left shoulder.

 If you don't feel like finding the Piazza di Trevi crowded to its four corners, you can visit the Trevi Fountain at another time: either at dawn or after midnight there will be very few people and these are two very special times to see this place.